 Engineers will realize step changes in the RAM analysis software when they secure optimized margins by developing RAM studies and asset management techniques, collaborating across disciplines and departments, including refinery design or maintenance and operations.
 The Maros and Taro software solutions have more modelling features, improved animation, more products streams and many new usability functionalities, including a new Resource grid.

-"We’ve seen an ever increasing focus in the last two years on increasing performance and reducing costs," says Are Føllesdal Tjønn, CEO of DNV GL - Software.
+"We’ve seen an ever increasing focus in the last two years on increasing performance and reducing costs," says Are Føllesdal Tjønn, DNV GL.
 "Reliability tracking, optimum use of maintenance resources, operational efficiency and valuable asset management insights are key factors that can be achieved when different departments collaborate, reducing operational and capital expenditure while maintaining expected production levels – all in a safe and sustainable way.
 This is exactly what Maros and Taro can deliver,” he says.

 More speed and functions